armandosjunior/Employee-Tracker/README.md

 ### **Steps for future development:**
 ```
-- Review Code & fix bugs to have a functioning backend
+- Review Code & fix bugs to have a functioning backend (unknown database error code)
--
 ```